-Star Trek: The Next Generation’s “Journey’s End,” explores the fallout after the Federation reaches a diplomatic agreement with the militaristic Cardassian Empire.
+Star Trek: The Next Generation’s “Journey’s End” explores the fallout after the Federation reaches a diplomatic agreement with the militaristic Cardassian Empire.
 After a great deal of strife and diplomatic maneuverings, the Federation has agreed to cede the planet Dorvan V to Cardassia.
-A simple enough agreement, if the planet were uninhabited, but there is a catch.
-A Native American tribe that became spacefaring in search of a new home after facing displacement on Earth has already colonized the planet.
+A simple enough agreement, if the planet were uninhabited, but there is a catch; a Native American tribe that became spacefaring in search of a new home after facing displacement on Earth had already colonized the planet.

-Although Jean-Luc Picard is often seen as a benevolent figure — one of the best Captains in a history of great Captains — it is here that we witness the one time when he was willingly an instrument of wrong-doing.
+Although Jean-Luc Picard is often seen as a benevolent figure — one of the best captains in a history of great captains — it is here that we witness an instance when he was willingly an instrument of wrong-doing.
 Picard is tasked by the Federation with moving the people to make room for Dorvan’s new Cardassian overlords.
-Importantly, the Captain of the Enterprise does see how this is unfair.
-He tries to help his commanding officer understand the difficulty of asking the tribe to move, but, in a way that lets us know that the Federation is but another bureaucracy uninterested in the trivialities of human life, he is informed that this is not negotiable.
+Importantly, the Captain of the Enterprise does see how this act is unfair.
+He tries to help his commanding officer understand the difficulty of asking the tribe to move.
+However, he is informed that this is a non-negotiable situation.
+In a way, that lets us know that the Federation is but another bureaucracy uninterested in the trivialities of human life.
 There are things at work that supersede the concerns of Picard.
 If he cannot do it, someone else can.
 No matter what, the tribe must go.

 It’s also clear that Picard is placed in an impossible position.
 If he does the will of his superiors, the Native people will be displaced and, essentially, homeless.
 Yet, after talking to the leaders of the Tribe, it is clear that they have no intention of leaving.
 They do not even entertain the possibility of going elsewhere.
 Their elders feel a connection to the land, and the idea of finding another home is a nonstarter.
 Tensions rise when a Cardassian emissary shows up to survey the land.
-No one has been moved, and violence seems imminent.
-What’s more, we learn that one of Picard’s ancestors was responsible for killing a great number of Native people in the past, and this has left what the tribe calls a “bloodstain” on Picard that he has to atone for.
+No one has been relocated, and violence seems imminent.
+What’s more, we learn that one of Picard’s ancestors was directly responsible for killing a great number of Native people in the past.
+This has left what the Tribe calls a “bloodstain” for which Picard has to atone for.
 It’s a real crisis — one that requires nuance to fully process.

 Lawrence Ware (he/him) is a professor of philosophy at Oklahoma State University and co-director of the Center for Africana Studies.
 Tweet him at @law_writes.